 Clean data with the availability of the largest possible number of institutions is vital.
 This means that you and your clients get the most comprehensive view of their net worth with the least hassle.

 A good aggregation provider should give you over 20,000 institutions as well as direct feeds to major custodians.
-Data should includes balances, performance, allocation and detailed holdings.
-It should be easy to add and maintain accounts on the system.
+However, to have the best coverage, having multiple aggregation providers is your best option.
+It should also be easy to add and maintain accounts on the system.

 3. Growing available institutions

 Some platforms are inflexible.
-You may have specific institutions that are not available but you need to add.
+You may have specific institutions that are not available, but you need to add them.
 Ask how many institutions the provider has added in the last 12 months.
 If an institution that you need is missing, ask how long it will take to add it.
 The correct answer is days.

 4. Provides the lowest possible error rate

 No account aggregation system is perfect.
 The system gathers data from a range of sources.
 These include custodians and financial institutions and feeds the data into one system.
 The challenge involves the lack of consistency and uniformity in the data.
 For example, what Schwab calls a “buy” is a “purchase” at Fidelity.
-Aggegration software should intepret these terms and understand that they mean the same thing.
-No manual fix required.
+Aggregation software should interpret these terms and understand that they mean the same thing.
+No manual fix is required.